terramate-io/terramate-docs/cloud/integrations/github.md

 description: Learn how to install and use the Terramate Cloud GitHub App to integrate your GitHub and Terramate Cloud Organizations.
 ---

-# GitHub App
+# GitHub Integration

-Terramate Cloud integrates well with GitHub by providing a [GitHub App](https://github.com/apps/terramate-cloud) that can be installed in your personal GitHub account or your GitHub organization.
+Terramate Cloud integrates with GitHub by providing a [GitHub App](https://github.com/apps/terramate-cloud) that can be installed in your personal GitHub account or your GitHub organization.
 Installing our GitHub App allows you to use features such as **rendered plan previews** in Pull Requests, automated **Pull Request approvals**, **status checks**, **policies**, and more.